Malesherbia: Phylogeny

 Please note, this phylogeny does not include Malesherbia laraosensis.
 As of 2022, a phylogenetic analysis including M. laraosensis has not been published.

 Uses

 Medicinal

-Malesherbia ardens is used in traditional medicine to treat colds, coughs, bronchitis, and asthma.
-The entire plant along with Contilo, Arabisca, and Huamanripa are brewed into a tea, which is consumed three times a day.
+In Peru, Malesherbia ardens is used in traditional medicine to treat colds, coughs, bronchitis, and asthma.
+The entire plant along with others known as Contilo, Arabisca, and Huamanripa are brewed into a tea, which is consumed three times a day.

 Distribution

 Members of Malesherbia are native to South America, specifically the arid and Andean regions of Perú, Chile and Argentina.